EmilyMarkowitz-NOAA/FisheriesEconomicProductivityIndex/README.md

 **Emily Markowitz**<sup>1</sup> (Emily.Markowitz AT noaa.gov)

-**Sun Ling Wang**<sup>2</sup> (Sun-Ling.Wang AT noaa.gov)
+**Sun Ling Wang**<sup>2</sup> (sunling.wang AT usda.gov)

+**John Walden**<sup>3</sup> (John.Walden AT noaa.gov)

-<sup>1</sup>Alaska Fisheries Science Center, National Marine
+<sup>1</sup>Alaska Fisheries Science Center,
-Fisheries Service, National Oceanic and Atmospheric Administration, Seattle, WA 98195
+National Marine Fisheries Service, National Oceanic and Atmospheric Administration, Seattle, WA 98195.

-<sup>2</sup>On detail with the NOAA Fisheries Office of Science and
+Work completed as a contractor with ECS in the NOAA Fisheries Office of Science and Technology Economics & Social Analysis Division

-Technology Economics & Social Analysis Division
+<sup>2</sup>On detail with the NOAA Fisheries Office of Science and Technology Economics & Social Analysis Division.
+United States Department of Agriculture, Economic Research Service

+<sup>3</sup>Northeast Fisheries Science Center,
+National Marine Fisheries Service, National Oceanic and Atmospheric Administration, Woods Hole, MA

 > The views expressed are those of the author and should not be attributed to the NOAA, ECS or ERS